This statement applies to content published on the www.suffolk.police.uk website.

 - Email [email protected]

-- Write to Suffolk Constabulary, Portal Avenue, Martlesham, Suffolk IP5 3QS.
+- Write to Suffolk Constabulary, Police Headquarters, Martlesham Heath, Ipswich, IP5 3QS

-In line with our service standards, we aim to acknowledge receipt of all letters and emails within two working days from receipt.
-We’ll consider your request and get back to you as quickly as possible, and within 28 days from the day after receipt.
+- In line with our service standards, we aim to acknowledge receipt of all letters and emails within two working days from receipt.
+We’ll consider your request and get back to you as quickly as possible, and within.

 Reporting accessibility problems with this website